officialshakeel/officialshakeel/README.md

 ## About Me

-I am a student at Brac University, solving problems in various programming languages.
-Check out my repositories for more details.
+I am a student at Brac University, solving problems in various programming languages and trying to learn new techs everyday.